- TABLE OF CONTENTS

 Leonard Verduin, in Somewhat Less Then God, page 140-145, discusses how culture can be sterilized, how people then rebel against their masters who forbid them a culture, and he talks of how Christians are to influence culture, not rule it.

-A second evil, one of equally great proportions, occasioned by the distortion that made Christianity into a culture-religion, was what we have ventured to call cultural sterilization.
+A great evil in the dark era of Christendom, one of great proportions, was occasioned by the distortion that made Christianity into a culture-religion, was what we have ventured to call cultural sterilization.
 By this we mean that technique whereby a sizable segment of society was denied the right of cultural expression.
 In the heyday of Christendom.
 Europe was, of course, full of people who, although christened, were in the modality of fallenness.
 Such people could not contribute to a genuinely Christian culture; of course not; they were, however, prevented from cultural expression in a way consistent with the set of their souls.
 Such people were simply silenced.
 Think, for example, of the Index under the terms of which only the things permitted by the Church were allowed to appear in print.
 Think of the periodic book-burnings.
 Think of the hundred and one ways in which suppressed spirits, in an attempt to escape from cultural sterilization, sought to circumvent thought-control in the days of Christendom.
 Think of the troubadours, the Chambers of Rhetoric, to recite but these two examples of agonized attempts on the part of an element in medieval society to find a way of expressing itself culturally in spite of Christendom's censors.

-Needless to say, these restrictions by which a large section of the society of the times was rendered culturally sterile were resented.
+Needless to say, these medieval restrictions by which a large section of the society of the times was rendered culturally sterile were resented.
 Man is by definition a culture-creating creature and every attempt to sterilize him in the matter will be bitterly resented as bitterly as mass emasculation would be resented.
 Small wonder that a frightful backlash of resentment built up.
 Small wonder that, when it could no longer be restrained, it broke forth in devastating fury, a fury that left the land strewn with wreckage.
-What was the French Revolution if not a sudden and violent bursting forth of long-standing resentment against centuries
+What was the French Revolution if not a sudden and violent bursting forth of long-standing resentment against centuries of cultural sterilization?

 A culture-religion cannot grant freedom of conscience.
 No culture- religion ever has granted it.
 At best it can be tolerant and that only after a fashion, as long as to be tolerant does not pose a real threat to its hegemony.
 The very word tolerant is intolerant; it is part of the verbal equipment of intolerance; it is a word that has meaning only in the context of a culture-religion.
 He who is merely tolerant is simply a person who sets limits to cultural sterilization, limits that stop nicely short of the danger point.
 A culture-religion is by definition suppressive, whether it be Buddhism or Shintoism or Islam or Christendom.
 The last named has as bad a record as any, perhaps a worse record than most.
 Authentic Christianity, however, does not feed tolerance; it feeds freedom, freedom of speech, of assembly, of utterance: best of all, of conscience; it provides the freedom to disbelieve.